Clinch River Breeder Reactor Project

-The Clinch River Nuclear Site (CRNS) is a project site owned by the Tennessee Valley Authority (TVA).
-It was once proposed as the Clinch River Breeder Reactor Project of the U.S. Atomic Energy Commission (and a successor agency, the U.S. Energy Research and Development Administration (ERDA), and subsequently the U.S. Department of Energy) and the U.S. electric power industry to design and construct a sodium-cooled fast-neutron nuclear reactor.
+The Clinch River Breeder Reactor Project was a nuclear reactor project that aimed to build the USA's first large-scale demonstration breeder reactor plant.
+It was led by the U.S. Atomic Energy Commission (and a successor agency, the U.S. Energy Research and Development Administration (ERDA), and subsequently the U.S. Department of Energy).
 The project was opposed by President Carter.

 The project was intended as a prototype and demonstration for building a class of such reactors, called Liquid Metal Fast Breeder Reactors (LMFBR), in the United States.
 The project was first authorized in 1970.
 After initial appropriations were provided in 1972, work continued until the U.S. Congress terminated funding on October 26, 1983.
 The project was seen to be "unnecessary and wasteful".

-In February 2022, the site was announced as the first location of a small modular reactor as part of the TVA's New Nuclear Program, which was approved the same year.

 Location

 The site for the Clinch River Breeder Reactor was a 1364 acre land parcel owned by the TVA adjacent to the Clinch River in Roane County, Tennessee, inside the city limits of Oak Ridge, Tennessee, but remote from the city's residential population.
+The site is now known as the Clinch River Nuclear Site.